 Our family field trips are pretty much the highlight of our years.
 We’ve gone to Philadelphia and Jim Thorpe, as well as dozens of smaller places, here in Pennsylvania.
 Most recently, we went to the International Spy Museum in Washington, D.C., which was phenomenal!

 But travel isn’t just field-trippy stuff.
 It’s spending our days hanging out in our town’s antique stores and bookshops and video-game stores.
 It’s going out to dinner at new restaurants and talking to people along the way at all of these places.

 This is a top-10 list in itself!
-We’re huge fans of learning through playing, and some of our best times have come from the toys that have lasted us into Sarah’s teenage years.
+We’re huge fans of learning through playing, and some of our best times have come from the toys that have lasted us into Ashar’s teenage years.